 3.1.1.
 Data Protection Officer

-To demonstrate our commitment to data protection, and to enhance the effectiveness of our compliance efforts, Shinfield Lodge Care Ltd. has appointed a Data Protection Officer.
+To demonstrate our commitment to data protection, and to enhance the effectiveness of our compliance efforts, Korian UK Ltd has appointed a Data Protection Officer.
 The Data Protection Officer operates with independence and is supported by suitably skilled individuals granted all necessary authority.
-The Data Protection Officer reports to Shinfield Lodge Care Ltd.’s CEO.
+The Data Protection Officer reports to Korian UK Ltd’s CEO.
 The Data Protection Officer’s duties include:

-Informing senior managers, officers and directors of Shinfield Lodge Care Ltd. of any potential corporate, civil and criminal penalties that may be levied against Shinfield Lodge Care Ltd. and/or its employees for violation of applicable data protection laws.
+Informing senior managers, officers and directors of Korian UK Ltd of any potential corporate, civil and criminal penalties that may be levied against Korian UK Ltd and/or its employees for violation of applicable data protection laws.

 Ensuring the establishment of procedures and standard contractual provisions for obtaining compliance with this